sinoath/vimTest/myVimSheet.md

 `?`	- start the search backward of a characters pattern<br>
 `*`	- search forward every occurency of the word under cursor<br>
 `#`	- same, but backward<br>
+`%` - used on a parentheses, square bracket or curly brace to find the corrisponding one<br>
 `:set [no]hlsearch`	- set highlight on/off<br>
 `:set [no]incsearch` -  this enable the incremental highlight on search (on/off)<br>
 Once search is used, highlight stays on until it is manually turned off<br>